Get your Recreation Passport for four seasons of fun

 Where to use it: State parks, state forest campgrounds, state trailhead parking lots and boating access sites managed by the DNR (Click on the FAQ link below for full list).
 Learn more about these sites at www.michigan.gov/recsearch.

-How to get it: Michigan residents just check "YES" for the Recreation Passport when you renew your license plate at a Secretary of State branch office, self service station, by mail or online.
+How to get it: Michigan residents just check "YES" for the Recreation Passport when you renew your license plate at a Secretary of State branch office, self service station, by mail or you can get the Recreation Passport when renewing plates online.
 It's valid until your next vehicle plate renewal date, and the proof of purchase is the two tiny 'P's printed at the top and bottom of your license plate tab, as well as the words "Recreation Passport" on your registration.